cortext/geoclust/README.md

 * Longitude : this field is request.

 ##  Export the results from MySQL server
-To query the final data and produce a table with all the relevant information you will need to work outside GeoClust.
-Use one of these queries directly in your MySQL instance used :
+The GeoClust software creates some useful files to understand the geographical clusters produced.
+See the example folder.
+But if you want to directly link the ID of your documents and the results you can query the final data and produce a table with all the relevant information you will need to work outside GeoClust.
+Use one of these queries directly in your MySQL instance :
 ```sql
 -- All information for clusters with a weight for each latitude-longitude couples
 SELECT